Medicare vs Medicaid

 Medicare: How do I get it?

-Many people are enrolled in Parts A and B automatically when they turn 65.
+Many people have enrolled in Parts A and B automatically when they turn 65.
 You can also contact your local Social Security office to see if you are eligible.

 Medicaid: How do I get it?